cs4110/2018fa-web/src/syllabus.md

 # TL;DR

 - All course communication will happen on [Campuswire][cw].
-  - Create an account with your `netid@cornell.edu` email address.
+  - Create an account with your <code>netid&commat;cornell.edu</code> email address.
 You should already have access.
   - You're responsible for knowing everything that we post as notes there.
 Ignore announcements at your own risk.
 - Homework and grading happens on [CMS][].
 - There will be 9 one-week homework assignments.